devopssourav/ansible-docker/README.md

 # ansible-docker
 Managing docker with ansible.

-For details , please click on the below tutorial, https://ittrainingkol.wordpress.com/2019/09/19/manging-docker-container-with-ansible/
+You may follow the the below tutorial for how to run the codes. https://ittrainingkol.wordpress.com/2019/09/19/manging-docker-container-with-ansible/